 Our company struggles with isolated knowledge of their workers and our employees have a limited understanding of organizational expertise.
 Corporate knowledge is currently trapped in the minds, memory, and messages of our workforce, and these barriers hamper productivity, decrease employee awareness, and cripple innovation.
 By implementing a digital workplace solution, it will help to break down the barriers by creating connections between the people, information, and processes our employees need in order to do their jobs more efficiently and effectively.
 It will make you more agile, productive, and competitive.

-Note: It’s important to note that there isn't one way to measure the impact of your digital workplace on your organization.
+Note: There isn't one way to measure the impact of your digital workplace.
 Every company is different – in requirements, business objectives, culture, and way of doing business.
-Of course, most executives can inherently understand the value of increased dialog, greater engagement, and better knowledge sharing in the workplace.
-But it’s difficult to measure.
+While most executives can inherently understand the value of increased dialog, greater engagement, and better knowledge sharing in the workplace, they can be difficult to measure.

 Aligning the plan to your corporate strategy

-Your digital workplace plan must also align to your corporate strategy, which includes your mission, vision and values as well as your corporate scorecard (e.g. KPIs).
-Before you can begin to think about how to measure the value of your digital workplace to your organization, you need to clearly understand your business strategy.
-Context matters, and alignment is critical.
+Your digital workplace plan must also align with your corporate strategy, which includes your mission, vision, and values as well as your corporate scorecard (e.g. KPIs).
+Before you can begin to think about how to measure the value of your digital workplace, you need to clearly understand your business strategy.
+Context matters and alignment is critical.
 If intangible assets don't align with the strategy, then little value can be created.
-Take the time to understand the pillars that drive your business forward, and how the capabilities of your intranet support key business metrics.
+Take the time to understand the pillars that drive your business forward, and how the capabilities of your digital workplace support key business metrics.

 When your digital workplace plan is constructed with specific corporate goals in mind, it has a much higher probability to have a positive impact on productivity, employee engagement, and innovation within your company.
 We recommend starting by developing a strong understanding of your culture, strategy, and the workflows you’re trying to augment, and compare that with the goals and objectives in your plan.
 As you define the relevant metrics and monitor progress against your goals, you’ll gather the insight required to keep evolving, and that’s the true measure of success.